MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-website-schema-design.md

 For more information on Histogram API, see [Histogram REST API](reference-post-histogram.md)

-The corresponding data transformation logic for filter UI elements can be found in
+The corresponding data transformation logic for filter UI elements can be found in:

     1. **<tutorial_resource_root>/ConferenceWebsite/filterSectionListItem.js**
     1. **<tutorial_resource_root>/ConferenceWebsite/filterAttributeListItem.js**